Las Posadas: A Joyous Mexican Christmas Tradition

 The participants: Mary, Joseph, the shepherds, and angels

-Because Las Posadas symbolize Joseph and Mary’s journey from Nazareth to Bethlehem to give birth to Jesus, their presence is vital.
+Because Las Posadas symbolize Joseph and the Virgin Mary’s journey from Nazareth to Bethlehem to give birth to Jesus, their presence is vital.
 An angel leads a pregnant Mary and Joseph through a neighborhood or village while shepherd-dressed children accompany them, indicating those who stayed with the couple before Baby Jesus’ birth.

 The nativity scene, search for posada, and the role of candles